Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 Yes.

-And Mark Davis was in for you at the time that he went on with Brian Lamb in a C-SPAN interview Sunday morning.
+As a matter of fact, you were away, and Mark Davis was in for you at the time that he went on with Brian Lamb in a C-SPAN interview Sunday morning.

-I'm sitting there eating breakfast, and Juan Williams called for a new group of new set of founding fathers.
+I'm sitting there eating breakfast, and Juan Williams called for a new group of set of founding fathers.

 I almost dropped my scrambled eggs.

-And I said, Did I hear what I think I heard?
+And I said, did I hear what I think I heard?

-And sure enough, uh he did.
+And sure enough, he did.

-And uh Oh, it's fair and balanced.
+No, it's fair and balanced.

-Is oh he named him?
+Oh, he named him?

 Yes.